ihongs/HongsCORE.old/README.md

 Hong's Common Object Request Engine, a framework for B/S IMS Development.

+What is the difference with another frameworks:

+It's lightweight, simple and fast.
+All object(resource) can get by Core, it will build instance automatic.
+It provides a data storage solution that can automatically handle BLONGS TO,HAS MANY,HAS ONE relatiions.
+There is also have a simple JS tools to build web application easily.

 How to start:

 First, download this project to your disk, unzip it and create project in NetBeans or Eclipse (Web application with existing sources).